CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates: Benchmark

-Revealing the final image ($\mathcal{I}_g$) to the model can help cheat the planning task by simply picking the option that best describes $\mathcal{I}_g$, without looking at intial context or identifying the error.
-To prevent this leakage, we include an incorrect option that is identical to the correct one but \textbf{omits} the error correction step.
-For example, in \cref{fig:Blocks-World} `Step Completion', the green (2) and pink options (3) both match $\mathcal{I}_g$, but only the green option (2) has the error correction step of moving block 4 from 2nd column to 1st column.
-Similarly, in \cref{fig:error_corr_step}, the `Step Completion' that reverts the error (\#2 yellow arrow) is the solution compared to the other option (\#1 pink arrow) that reaches the target but doesnt correct the error.
+Revealing the final scene $\mathcal{I}_g$ enables shortcutting: the model can simply choose the option that matches $\mathcal{I}_g$ without reasoning about the initial state or constraints.
+To prevent this, we add a distractor that also reaches $\mathcal{I}_g$ but \textbf{omits} the required error-correction step.
+Conversely, correct selection requires understanding the scene to rectify actions, rather than relying on final-state visual similarity. \figno{\cref{fig:Blocks-World}} `Step Completion' shows option 2 (green) and option 3 (pink) both match $\mathcal{I}_g$, but only option 2 corrects the error of moving block 4 from the 2\textsuperscript{nd} column to 1\textsuperscript{st} column.
+Similarly, in \figno{\cref{fig:errorcorrstep}}, the option 2 (yellow) reverts the illegal diagonal move, while option 1 simply reaches the target.